hyperledger/fabric/docs/source/test_network.md

 After you have used the `network.sh` to create a channel, you can start a chaincode on the channel using the following command:
 ```
-./network.sh deployCC
+./network.sh deployCC -ccn basic -ccp ../asset-transfer-basic/chaincode-go -ccl go
 ```
 The `deployCC` subcommand will install the **asset-transfer (basic)** chaincode on ``peer0.org1.example.com`` and ``peer0.org2.example.com`` and then deploy the chaincode on the channel specified using the channel flag (or `mychannel` if no channel is specified).
 If you are deploying a chaincode for the first time, the script will install the chaincode dependencies.
-By default, The script installs the Go version of the asset-transfer (basic) chaincode.
-However, you can use the language flag, `-l`, to install the typescript or javascript versions of the chaincode.
+You can use the language flag, `-l`, to install the Go, typescript or javascript versions of the chaincode.
 You can find the asset-transfer (basic) chaincode in the `asset-transfer-basic` folder of the `fabric-samples` directory.
 This folder contains sample chaincode that are provided as examples and used by tutorials to highlight Fabric features.